craigfay/brain_forest/markdown/Dao Te Ching.md

 **Te** - "Virtue" / "Integrity"
 **Ching** - "Great Book"

+Taken together: "The Great Book of the Virtues of the Tao"

 ## Memorable Quotations
 The Dao that can be told is not the eternal dao.
 The name that can be named is not the eternal name.